HTTPArchive/almanac.httparchive.org/src/content/en/2022/third-parties.md

 )
 }}

 Third-party requests account for 45% of all requests made by websites.
 Of those third-party requests, approximately one-third are scripts.
-This suggests it is worthwhile analyzing scripts in more detail in &lt;link to best practices section>.
+This suggests it is worthwhile analyzing scripts in more detail in [the best practices section](#web-performance-best-practices).

 ## Performance impact

 Some third parties might inevitably block page rendering and negatively affect the webpage loading experience.
-Lighthouse has a [render blocking resources audit]([https://github.com/GoogleChrome/lighthouse/blob/master/core/audits/byte-efficiency/render-blocking-resources.js](https://github.com/GoogleChrome/lighthouse/blob/master/core/audits/byte-efficiency/render-blocking-resources.js)) that provides data about render blocking time.
+Lighthouse has a <a hreflang="en" href="https://github.com/GoogleChrome/lighthouse/blob/master/core/audits/byte-efficiency/render-blocking-resources.js">render blocking resources audit]([https://github.com/GoogleChrome/lighthouse/blob/master/core/audits/byte-efficiency/render-blocking-resources.js</a>) that provides data about render blocking time.

 {{ figure_markup(
   image="render-blocking-time-by-most-popular-third-parties.png",